- MB2-710: Microsoft Dynamics CRM Online Deployment

 I’ve already been able to sit and successfully pass MB2-712, so I’ve got my fingers crossed that I will be able to pass all three of other exams too.
 Better start hitting the books soon!

 Do you have any advice or tips for these exams?

-Due to Microsoft’s NDA relating to each of the exams, I cannot disclose any details relating to the exam and its contents (as a result, any discussion in the comments that are in breach of this will be promptly removed).
-My best advice is to really focus on the learning objectives for each exam and, ideally, have a CRM instance open whilst you are revising so you can get some practice as you learn new concepts.
+Due to Microsoft’s NDA relating to each of the exams, I cannot disclose any details regarding the exam and its contents (as a result, any discussion in the comments that are in breach of this will be promptly removed).
+My best advice is to really focus on the learning objectives for each exam and, ideally, have a CRM instance open while you are revising so you can get some practice as you learn new concepts.
 PartnerSource has some great resources to download and test your knowledge on, or you could look at attending one of the many training courses out there from Microsoft Training Providers.
 Those of you who have passed previous exams shouldn’t have any major trouble, but it’s always good to refresh your memory or go over things within CRM that you don’t use that often.